Create new solution

 The Solution Base Folder specifies your workspace location that may contain multiple projects.

-Show project opening options allows you to open the spolution a new instance of VS Code.
-By default, the solution is loaded into the current VS Code instance.
+Show project opening options allows you to open the solution a new instance of VS Code.
+By default, it is loaded into the current VS Code instance.

 Work with examples

 Next, select the example project.
-There are two types of example projects:
+There are two types of example projects (available either from Local packs and/or from the Web):

 -